 - A detailed description of the hazard involved in the complaint

-- Tasks performed near the hazard and length of time to perform the task
+- Tasks performed near the danger and length of time to complete the task

-- Number of employees exposed or injured by the hazard and whether they received medical treatment or not
+- Number of employees exposed or injured by the threat and whether they received medical treatment or not

-- How long the hazard has existed and how long you expect it to last
+- How long has the hazard existed, and how long do you expect it to last

-- If the employer knows about the hazard and if the employer has tried to correct it
+- If the employer knows about the danger and if the employer has tried to correct it

 After filing a complaint, Cal/OSHA will determine if your claim is valid and if an investigation is necessary to evaluate your claim.
-If your claim is a result of death or serious physical harm, Cal/OSHA will investigate your claim immediately.
-If your complaint is serious but did not result in death, Cal/OSHA will typically open an investigation within three days of receiving the complaint.
-However, if your claim is not a serious violation, Cal/OSHA can wait up to two weeks to open an investigation.
+If your claim results from death or serious physical harm, Cal/OSHA will investigate your claim immediately.
+If your complaint is severe but did not result in death, Cal/OSHA will typically open an investigation within three days of receiving the complaint.
+However, if your claim is not a severe violation, Cal/OSHA can wait up to two weeks to open an investigation.

-Any employee who experienced or has witnessed a violation of a health or safety code can file a complaint with OSHA.
+Any employee who experienced or has witnessed a health or safety code violation can file a complaint with OSHA.
 OSHA protects employees when they file complaints against their employers and forbids employers from firing those employees.
-An employee can also authorize a representative, like their spouse, attorney, social worker, government officials, or labor organization to file a complaint.
+Employees can also authorize a representative, like their spouse, attorney, social worker, government official, or labor organization, to file a complaint.
 If you have been retaliated against for filing an OSHA complaint, you have the right to file a discrimination complaint.

-Some occupations are not covered by OSHA.
-Industries like mining, transportation, nuclear energy, and weapons manufacturers are not covered by OSHA because there are other federal laws that manage workers’ safety.
+OSHA does not cover some occupations.
+OSHA does not protect industries like mining, transportation, nuclear energy, and weapons manufacturers because other federal laws manage workers’ safety.